 Up to 80 percent of women experience the ‘baby blues’ in the early days after giving birth.
 A new mum experiencing the baby blues often feels teary and overwhelmed, yet this passes within a few days.
 However, if symptoms of depression persist for more than 2 weeks and/or they are affecting your day to day life, then it’s time to get help as you may be experiencing Postnatal Depression.

-So what is Post Natal Depression?
-When anxiety or depression begins sometime in the year after giving birth it is referred to as Postnatal Depression (PND) or Postnatal Anxiety (PNA).
-More than 1 in 7 new mums and almost 1 in 10 new dads experience PND.
-PNA is just as common, and many parents experience both at the same time.
+When anxiety or depression begins sometime in the year after giving birth it is referred to as postnatal depression or postnatal anxiety.
+More than 1 in 7 new mums and almost 1 in 10 new dads experience postnatal depression. postnatal anxiety is just as common, and many parents experience both at the same time.
 This is a very frightening and isolating experience as parents are trying to deal with their symptoms while caring for a new baby and possibly other children at the same time.

-- little or no interest in things that normally bring you joy; and
+- little or no interest in things that normally bring you joy

 - having thoughts of harming your baby.